Programs and Activities

 Surveys and Interviews

-- Upon submission of your final project you will be required to complete an exit survey.
-The questions of this survey are designed to evaluate learning, effectiveness of the contest and feed back to contest organizers.
+Upon submission of your final project you will be required to complete an exit survey.
+The questions of this survey are designed to evaluate learning, effectiveness of the contest.
 The evaluation components are led by a third party and participants’ responses will not impact their submission evaluation in any way.
 The third party firm will only share information with regard to whether contestants have completed evaluation component with contest organizers.

 The Youth for Youth Education Program reserves the right, in its absolute discretion, to disqualify a video/poster it believes does not respect or potentially not respect one or several of the Y4Y Video Contest official rules.